 Industrial robots are already a significant competitive factor in industrial manufacturing processes.
 As a key element in automation, they are the key factors in strategic business decisions.
 Automation solutions involving robotics are already being used successfully in major corporations and SMEs alike.

 automatica is the only trade fair that gives manufacturers a platform for presenting their extensive range of robot technology in both the industrial robotics and service robotics sectors.

-Robotics at automatica
+Industrial robotics at automatica